"Character is power."

 In 2010, our founders, Clay Hamlin and Gene Miller recognized the growing need for effective character development in schools.
 Though many acknowledged that there was a problem, little was being done to promote positive school climate with long-term solutions.

-Clay and Gene created CITRS to address this problem head on.
-They decided to focus on programs for schools and out-of-school organizations where the need was greatest.
+Clay and Gene created CITRS to address this problem head-on.
+They decided to focus on character development programs for schools and out-of-school organizations where the need was the greatest.
 Over the years, CITRS has grown and so has its mission.
-Today, CITRS' approach and focus has evolved since its founding to focus on the adults in the school by providing consultation, support, and guidance to the teams and staff members of schools and organizations.
+Today, CITRS’ approach has evolved to further include a special focus on the adults who are serving young people.
+We provide consultation, support, and guidance to the teams and staff members of schools and organizations.

 A Deep Dive into the